-Inquiry concerning these tests should be directed to a high school guidance office or one of the following websites: CollegeBoard, DANTES, or International Baccalaureate.
+Inquiry concerning these tests should be directed to a high school guidance office or one of the following websites: ACE, CollegeBoard, DANTES, International Baccalaureate, or Straigherline.
 Students may also contact the OKWU Student Success Center (SSC) at 918-335-6296 or ssc@okwu.edu for questions about using OKWU's testing center.

-Students seeking credit using Standardized Examinations (AP, CLEP, DANTES, IBO or StraighterLine) must follow the timetable below in order to allow ample opportunity to evaluate these applications for credit.
+Students seeking credit using Standardized Examinations (AP, CLEP, DANTES, IBO or StraighterLine) must follow the timetable below to allow ample opportunity to evaluate these applications for credit.
 Applications submitted after deadlines will be evaluated, but final approval cannot be guaranteed before the expected graduation date.

+Application deadline:

-Application deadline: Spring Graduates: October 1 Summer Graduates: December Fall Graduates: March 1
+Spring Graduates: October 1 Summer Graduates: December

+Fall Graduates: March 1